Although interest and trust in news is declining in the US, the habit of getting news from alt-sources, like social media remains strong.

 Meanwhile, the Israeli-Palestinian conflict was escalating.
 It was underreported and poorly covered.

 Then, there was the announcement that NFL player Carl Nassib is gay.
-That isn’t the type of story each journalist to allow time for analysis and commentary and analysis.
+That isn’t the type of story that needs a journalist to carve out time for analysis and commentary.

 It’s 2021.
 For the masses, no matter where they stand on the issue, being gay isn’t that taboo.
 It’s on par with other relationship news—if it’s mentioned, make it quick and move on.